Embrace the fall season with Harvest Days at VanDusen Botanical Garden

 From navigating through a scarecrow-themed hedge maze to crafting fall-inspired souvenirs, there’s something for everyone at Harvest Days, with fall-themed cutouts and fall foliage making the perfect photo opportunities.

-“Events like Harvest Days are essential for fostering a sense of togetherness within the community,” Taylor Shewfelt, senior marketing specialist at the Vancouver Botanical Gardens Association, wrote in an email statement to The Runner.
+“Events like Harvest Days are essential for fostering a sense of togetherness within the community,” Taylor Shewfelt, senior marketing specialist for the Vancouver Board of Parks and Recreation, wrote in an email statement to The Runner.

 “They provide opportunities for education, relaxation, and connection in an outdoor environment, which is especially beneficial for mental health and well-being, all while supporting local artists and businesses.”